The OECD G20 Inclusive Framework on BEPS

 The Inclusive Framework on BEPS brings together over 116 countries and jurisdictions around the globe to collaborate on the implementation of the OECD/ G20 Base Erosion and Profit Shifting (BEPS) Package.

 BEPS refers to tax planning strategies that exploit gaps and mismatches in tax rules to artificially shift profits to low or no-tax locations where there is little or no economic activity.
-Although some of the schemes used are illegal, most are not.
-This undermines the fairness and integrity of tax systems because businesses that operate across borders can use BEPS to gain a competitive advantage over enterprises that operate at a domestic level.
+Although some of these gap-exploiting schemes used by the multinational corporations are illegal, most of them are not.
+However, this undermines the fairness and integrity of tax systems because businesses that operate across borders can use BEPS to gain a competitive advantage over enterprises that operate at a domestic level.
 Moreover, when taxpayers see multinational corporations legally avoiding income tax, it undermines voluntary compliance by all taxpayers.
 See more here. [read]

 See the list of members and observers of the Inclusive Framework: [read]